How I manage my SMSF with Sharesight

 Managing your own super fund can seem like a daunting task, but using the right tools takes away the guesswork and allows you to focus on cultivating the best investment strategy to achieve your financial goals in retirement.
 At Sharesight, we get a lot of questions about how to best set up a self-managed super fund (SMSF), so I thought I would share how I use Sharesight personally to centralise my SMSF portfolio administration, performance and tax reporting.

-I have a pretty typical SMSF, with a corporate trustee and two members – myself and my wife.
-I manage the whole thing using Sharesight connected with Xero, doing the bulk of it myself before getting audit and tax help from my accountant, who has a direct link to my Sharesight portfolio.
-It’s a very streamlined process that costs very little to administer and takes no more than a few hours a month of admin time.
+I manage my SMSF using Sharesight connected with Xero, doing the bulk of it myself before getting audit and tax help from my accountant, who has a direct link to my Sharesight portfolio.
+It’s a very streamlined process that costs relatively little to administer and takes no more than a few hours a month of admin time.
 This means the bulk of my time is spent deciding how to best invest the fund – as it should be.

 Tracking my SMSF in Sharesight

-My wife and I are both still in the accumulation phase of our SMSF, but we are getting close to our preservation age.
-We maintain one Sharesight portfolio for the SMSF, with allocation to individual member accounts done via Xero at the end of the year.
+I am in the accumulation phase of our SMSF and my wife is now drawing a pension from her account.
+We maintain one Sharesight portfolio for the SMSF, with allocation to individual member accounts done via Class, which our accountant uses for the year-end compliance and tax.
 From an investment perspective, it’s treated as one portfolio with one investment strategy.

 Preparing the annual return